top of page

 ABOUT THE BAND

-As a result of a paradigm shift, the new line-up differs from the previous one in several respects: a new approach dominates the joint music and the exploitation and expansion of creative capacities, which partly requires other, sometimes unusual workshops based on different principles, processes and doctrines.
-The piano as a chord instrument was replaced by the guitar, but of course this does not preclude a member of the orchestra from occasionally playing keyboards.
+The history of the band actually started almost a decade and a half ago, then with a tenor saxophone, piano, bass guitar and drums, active for years with varying intensity.
+As a result of a paradigm shift, the new line-up differs from the previous one in several respects: a new approach dominates in making music together and in terms of exploiting and expanding creative capacities, which partly requires other, sometimes unusual workshops based on different principles, processes and doctrines.
+The piano as a chordal instrument was replaced by the guitar, but of course this does not exclude the occasional member of the band from playing keyboards.

 The guitarist of the band is Zsolt Csizmár, currently studying as a jazz guitar teacher at the Liszt Ferenc Academy of Music and student of Sándor Horányi.
 In addition to his interest in jazz and free music, he is also active as a rock musician, a member of the art-rock band Cataflamingo, and a teacher at the Martonvásár Music School.